ecadlabs/taquito/docs/on_chain_views.md

 The following live code example shows a contract (`contractCallFib`) calling the view `fib` of another contract (`contractTopLevelViews`).

 The example first shows the initial storage of the contract `contractCallFib`.
 It calls the default entry point of `contractCallFib` with the value of its storage + 1 and the address of the contract `contractTopLevelViews`.
-A call is made the `fib` view of `contractTopLevelViews` with the `storage + 1` as argument.
+A call is made to the `fib` view of `contractTopLevelViews` with the `storage + 1` as argument.
 The view returns the value of the Fibonacci sequence at the position represented by `storage + 1`.
 The storage of `contractCallFib` is updated to the result of the view.

 ```js live noInline
 const contractTopLevelViews = 'KT1KJbtwARB2w3yN5fRjBE6CXJh5t9Hbbbpv';